Admission Requirements

 Visit the School of Graduate & Postdoctoral Studies website to apply.

-Applications will be reviewed on a continual basis, as they are received.
-Applicants can expect to recieve a decision regarding academic eligiblity within 4-6 weeks of submission.
+Our program uses a rolling admission deadline.
+Applications will be reviewed on a continual basis, as they are received from the School of Graduate and Postdoctoral Studies (SGPS).
+We strive to inform students of their academic eligibility within 4-6 weeks of our program office receiving all required documentation, including references.
 Our program cannot pre-evaluate copies of transcripts to ascertain if you should apply.
-A complete application must be submitted for review.

 International Students: We strongly encourage International applicants to apply early due to anticipated timelines for visa processing.
-An early application can also be especially important, as funding to accept new International students can be limited for some supervisors.
-If you have an interest in working with a Faculty member whose home department is Psychology, we strongly recommend that you make contact with the prospective supervisor prior to applying (and incurring the $125 application fee) as there is a limited amount of funding available.
+An early application can be especially important, as funding to accept new International students can be limited for some supervisors (particularly those whose home department is Psychology).
+We strongly recommend that you make contact with prospective supervisors prior to applying and incurring the $150 application fee.
+Applicants with an interest in working with a Faculty member whose home department is Psychology were encouraged to apply no later than Friday, January 19th for Fall entry.

 COVID-19 Statement: We recognize the serious challenges posed by the COVID-19 pandemic for student learning, faculty teaching, and academic performance assessment.
 Our review committee will always consider an applicant’s combination of academic record, letters of recommendation, personal statements, and test scores (if applicable) in making our admissions decisions.
 Such a review will take into account the significant disruptions of COVID19 when reviewing students’ transcripts and other admissions materials.